 Adult Education Program

-More than 30 households participate in the Adult education programme that provides the necessary training and education identified by the parents.
+From time to time our Community Worker and the Director assess the needs of the families of the children and workshops are offered in Adult Education, Wordworks has been successful in the past and other workshops in computer literacy, support in writing CVs, looking for employment online and more are on offer for our families.
 Many parents (50%) are unemployed and under educated and need skills to provide for their children.
 Through home visits iKhaya le themba identifies the skills training needed and provides workshops to up skill the parents.
 The adult education program also provides for parenting skills and therapeutic needs.
 This program offers one workshop and 8 follow-on support groups per term.
 Topics covered are identified by parents as needs and include: Adult Literacy, Depression, Parenting Skills and Household financial management.
 The parents requested that we expand this program to a full time “Parent Resource Centre” which offers holistic support including exercise groups, HIV&AIDS education, healthy cooking classes, food gardening, computer literacy, resume writing, CV development, practice interviews, worker readiness training, sewing and baking.

 - iKhaya has had an impact on over 1000 children’s education through learner support